n-deleforge/clean-tube/README.md

 # CleanTube

 > Version 1.3 :memo:
-> Make your Youtube looking cleaner.
+> A browser extension to make your Youtube looking cleaner.

 ## How to use it ?